pvmraghunandan/EventHubReader/README.md

 For every event data, it saves two files
 1. EventData_GUID.json : contains body of event data.
 2. EventData_Properties : Properties of Event Data.

+For the filter, it just supports one called VIN.
+Will be undergoing changes to handle in generic way to configure filters